 - Everybody reads things a second and third time.
 Complex ideas take time and re-reading to make sense of.
 Talking things over with friends also helps.
 Reading groups are a great way to combine reading and connecting with people.

-- When they’re unsure of what to focus on in the text, ask them what the big ideas of the course are, and how the reading is going to speak to those ideas.
-Their job is to ask some questions of the material (i.e. “what does this book have to do with the article we talked about in class?) and find answers through reading.
+- When they’re unsure of what to focus on in the text, ask them what the course’s big ideas are and how the reading will speak to those ideas.
+Their job is to ask some questions about the material (i.e., “what does this book have to do with the article we talked about in class?”) and find answers through reading.

 3. Remind them that the enemy of better is best.

-- Many students feel overwhelmed because they’re trying to do everything, and also be perfect at it.
+- Many students feel overwhelmed because they’re trying to do everything and be perfect at it.

 Even if we have tried to instill a value of self-care and good sense in them, they still hit the college buffet and load their plates up with classes, clubs, sports, Greek life, social outings, and every activity they’ve ever wanted to try but didn’t want you to know about.
 Overwhelmedness ensues.

 So even though we have tried to mitigate or balance those pressures, our kids are trying to meet the expectations.
-Some have even come to believe that parental and societal expectations are their own and they don’t know the difference between what they want and what everyone else wants for them.
+Some have even come to believe that parental and societal expectations are their own, and they don’t know the difference between what they want and what everyone else wants.